 The metals and minerals drilling industry is reliant primarily on demand from two metal groups: gold and base metals.
 Each commodity group is influenced by distinct market forces.
-The latest market downturn was marked by a lack of exploration and depleting reserves.
+The latest market downturn (fiscal 2013 to fiscal 2021) was marked by a lack of exploration and depleting reserves, with mineral exploration expenditure levels currently at 60% of the amount spent at the peak in 2012.